qweazxsd/Polymer-Simulation/README.md

 conditions we need to account for in order to fully describe polymer geometry.
 First let us consider a two dimensional polymer made out of Nm monomers (See figure 1):

-A. Assume the first end of the first monomer in the chain is pinned in one place - say the origin of your coordinate system.
+1) Assume the first end of the first monomer in the chain is pinned in one place - say the origin of your coordinate system.
 The other end of the chain is free.

-B. In this model we ignore the internal structure of the monomers, and simplify it to be a stick-like line with a typical length denoted as l.
+2) In this model we ignore the internal structure of the monomers, and simplify it to be a stick-like line with a typical length denoted as l.

-C. Assume the stick-like lines are of zero thickness so they can overlap in space, i.e. cross each other (Although this is not very physical, we'll allow it to make things easier).
+3) Assume the stick-like lines are of zero thickness so they can overlap in space, i.e. cross each other (Although this is not very physical, we'll allow it to make things easier).

-D. Now, assume the two ends of each monomer to be a sphere with radius r, which cannot overlap in space with other spheres.
+4) Now, assume the two ends of each monomer to be a sphere with radius r, which cannot overlap in space with other spheres.
 So a chain with N monomers will have N "sticks" and N + 1 spheres.

-E. Allow the angle between two monomers to assume any value between 0 and 2 pi, as long as no spheres overlap.
+5) Allow the angle between two monomers to assume any value between 0 and 2 pi, as long as no spheres overlap.

 Comments about the model:

-A. Simplifying the monomers to be a stick-like line might look like a bad assumption but keep in mind that we're simulating a long chain, so the inner structure of a monomer are small compared to the scale of the entire chain.
+1) Simplifying the monomers to be a stick-like line might look like a bad assumption but keep in mind that we're simulating a long chain, so the inner structure of a monomer are small compared to the scale of the entire chain.

-B. Allowing the monomers to cross eachother is not a very good way to simulate monomers.
+2) Allowing the monomers to cross eachother is not a very good way to simulate monomers.
 But trying to code the 'no overlapping' condition with 2 "sticks", can be a bit more difficult.
 In addition the execution time might be too long for domestic computers if this condition is implemented.